© 2018 All rights Reserved.

 Mid-America Hunting Association

 Watch a video of teal over an Association wetlands.

-What is common to early season Association Blue Wing Teal hunting is the same as teal hunting anywhere.
+What is common to early season Missouri Teal hunting in the Association is Blue Wing Teal hunting is the same as teal hunting anywhere.
 That is this migratory bird is not every where.
 Where it is found currently does not mean they will be there tomorrow.
 The point of repeating this common waterfowl knowledge is this self guided hunter organization requires the hunter to conduct his own scouting.
 The Association staff of three do not act as the personal guide for any one hunter.
-The Association partners do have knowledge of the wetland's water level conditions and what they have seen in terms of teal.
+They do have knowledge of the wetland’s water level conditions and what they have seen in terms of teal.
 That knowledge will be shared.
 It is timely and not a guarantee of performance during a future hunt.

 Opening morning of Missouri Teal season.
 Just light enough for a picture.
 On an Association wetlands.

 Permanent blinds have not been covered with fresh camouflage.

 Generally, half of the wetlands would have been drained in the spring.
 The bottom worked.
 Planted with feed.
 Water inflow controls opened, outflow pipes closed and water being collected for the regular duck season.
 This will make the water level on those wetlands variable from week to week.

 Likewise the other wetlands that were not drained will have more water.